-Incentive Level Eligible Project Criteria Up to 100% Publicly available DCFC projects with standardized plug types located within Disadvantaged Communities (DAC) +1.
-Projects with proprietary plug types must have an equal number of standardized plugs of an equal or greater charging capacity to the proprietary plugs.
-L2 projects located at eligible multi-unit dwellings (MUD) (see Table 2).
-L2 projects located at multi-unit dwellings (MUD) in a DAC + 0.
-L2 curbside projects within or adjacent to a DAC + 0.
+4. L2 curbside projects within or adjacent to a DAC $+ 0$.
 Enhanced incentive eligibility is described below and detailed in Table 2.
-Up to 90% Publicly available L2 and DCFC projects with standardized plug types.
+Up to 90% • Publicly available L2 and DCFC projects with standardized plug types.
 Includes municipal pay-to-park locations and free parking offered while charging.
 Publicly available L2 and DCFC projects including proprietary plugs must have an equal number of standardized plugs of an equal or greater charging capacity to the proprietary plugs.
-Up to 50% Non-public L2 projects, such as workplaces or MUDs with restricted access and privately owned pay-to-park lots and not located in a DAC + 0 for MUDs.
-Non-public or proprietary plug DCFC projects, such as workplaces or MUDs with restricted access and privately owned pay-to-park lots.
-Public and non-public DCFC projects where proprietary plugs are not co-located with an equal number or greater number of standardized plugs of equal or greater charging capacity.

-Table 1 is provided for illustrative purposes.
-Individual utilities reserve the right to make determinations regarding incentive level eligibility based on their best interpretation of the proposed project and available information at the time of review.
-Customers are responsible for all costs not eligible for incentives including the cost of chargers, maintenance, electricity, networking fees, and other operational costs.
+Up to 50% Non-public L2 projects, such as workplaces or MUDs with restricted access and privately owned pay-to-park lots and not located in a DAC + 0 for MUDs. • Non-public or proprietary plug DCFC projects, such as workplaces or MUDs with restricted access and privately owned pay-to-park lots. • Public and non-public DCFC projects where proprietary plugs are not co-located with an equal number or greater number of standardized plugs of equal or greater charging capacity.
+Table 1 is provided for it lustrative purposes.
+Individual utilities reserve the right to make determinations regarding incentive level best interpretation of the proposed project and available information at the time of review.
+Customers osts not eligible for incentives including the cost of chargers, maintenance, electricity, networking fees, and other operational co osts. i